LATEST FEED-IN TARIFF NEWS

 Estimated Export

-The Export Tariff is paid by the Utility company of your choice.
+The Export Tariff is paid together with the Generation Tariff by the Utility company of your choice.
 It does not have to be whoever supplies your electricity.
-Some Utility companies assume a 50% export and do not measure the actual amount fed back into the grid.
-If you think you will export all of the electricity (i.e. not use any) and providing the Utility company fits an export meter, choose 100% Exported.
+Most Utility Companies will assume a 50% export and do not measure the actual amount fed back into the grid.
+If you think you will export all of the electricity (i.e. not use any) choose 100% Exported.
 Similarly, if you think you will use all of the electricity choose 0% Exported.
 The latter is the best option because by using the electricity you save around 14p per kWh by not purchasing it from your supplier.
-Exporting electricity only pays 3.1p per kWh.
+Exporting electricity only pays 4.77p per kWh.

 Region